-Theory #1 – The Amphibian Man and Elisa are dead
+Ending Theory no.1 – The Amphibian Man and Elisa are dead

 The believers of this theory are using Giles’ prologue to support the idea that our protagonist is indeed dead.
 At the very end, Giles’ last words refer to Elisa almost as a distant memory, hinting that she is no longer among us.

-Others have a slightly different version of this theory: Elisa is dead but the Amphibian Man survived.
-Since the creature has healing powers, he was able to recover from the gun shot but sadly Elisa wasn’t that fortunate.
-In this ending, the Amphibian takes Elisa’s dead body and jumps into the water.
+Others have a slightly different version of this theory: Elisa is dead, but the Amphibian Man survived.
+Since the creature has healing powers, he was able to recover from the gunshot but sadly, Elisa wasn’t that fortunate.
+In this ending, the Amphibian Man takes Elisa’s dead body and jumps into the water.

 In this theory, both Elisa and the Amphibian Man managed to escape and were able to live happily ever after.

 The Amphibian ended Strickland’s life with a single slash in the throat and took Elisa away from the human world.
-Under the water, the creature used his healing powers to bring her back to life and turned Elisa’s scars into gills to she can breathe under water.
+Under the water, the creature used his healing powers to bring her back to life and turned Elisa’s scars into gills so she could breathe under water.

-So in which ending shall be believe in?
+So in which ending shall we believe in?

 Personally, I like to believe that Elisa is still alive.
 Although there is some ambiguity in the ending, Guillermo del Toro wants the audience to believe it’s real.

-The film states that the fish-man has healing powers and people worshipped like a God in some a random South American village.
-In addition, the creature is the strongest when water is around.
+The film states that the fish-man has healing powers, and people worshipped him in some random South American village.
+In addition, the creature is stronger when water is around.